nicolekwon/sw-mini-project/README.md

 Yanni:
 - Firebase (for Gmail authentication and database of recipes)
+- Route to different pages

 Nicole:
 - Barcode scanner and search bar
 - Call to FDA API

 Both:
+- Creation of recipe functionality
 - Clean UI and coding practices

 ---